GoogleCloudPlatform/ai-platform-samples/setup/README.md

 ## Install Dependencies

-Each sample folder has a `requirements.txt` file, containing all teh dependencies.
+Each sample folder has a `requirements.txt` file, containing all the dependencies.
 To run each sample, install the python dependencies using the following command:

  ```